-Property damages represent around 15% of premiums and 5% of reserves, the other part being bodily injuries.
-Compared to the motor non proportional class, this motor proportional class has a shorter development length.
+Property damages represent around 14% of premium and 8% of reserves, the other part being bodily injuries.
+Compared to the motor non-proportional class, this motor proportional class has a shorter development length.
 This is explained by the more important weight of damages to property (short term risks) and the nature itself of this class (the claims reporting to the reinsurer is faster for proportional businesses).
 Some treaties are also covered by ROJA contracts (Reinsurance On Joint Account protection) capping the claims development.

-Europe represents almost 65% of premiums and 60% of reserves.
+Europe represents almost 60% of premium and 63% of reserves.

-5. RECONCILIATION TO PRIOR TRIANGLES
+5. RECONCILIATION